openai/neural-mmo/docs/source/rst/userguide.rst

       </video>
     </center>

-The platform provides a Python API for scripting agents, `[RLlib] <https://docs.ray.io/en/master/rllib.html>`_ integration for reinforcement learning approaches, an evaluation suite for comparing and interpreting agent policies, and an interactive 3D client packed with visualization tools.
+The platform provides a Python API for scripting agents and `RLlib <https://docs.ray.io/en/master/rllib.html>`_  + `WanDB <https://wandb.ai>`_ integrations for reinforcement learning, evaluation, and logging.
+An interactive 3D client provides futher visualization tools for debugging and showcasing agent policies.
 The guides below contain everything you need to get started.
-We also run a community `[Discord] <https://discord.gg/BkMmFUC>`_ for support, discussion, and dev updates.
+We also run a community `Discord <https://discord.gg/BkMmFUC>`_ for support, discussion, and dev updates.
 This is the best place to contact me.

 Neural MMO at NeurIPS 2021
 **************************